h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 7. Remain interpretable even for non-Gaussian distributions with multiple modes or unusual shapes

 ### Question 3

 **Given the contour plot of a bivariate normal distribution, how can you determine if the variables are: a) Independent, b) Positively correlated, c) Negatively correlated?**

-**Solution:**
+#### Solution

 - **Independent variables**: The contours form perfect circles centered at the mean, with axes aligned with the coordinate axes.
 - **Positively correlated variables**: The contours form ellipses tilted upward (from lower left to upper right), indicating that both variables tend to increase or decrease together.
 - **Negatively correlated variables**: The contours form ellipses tilted downward (from upper left to lower right), indicating that when one variable increases, the other tends to decrease.

 ### Question 4

 **What does it mean when contour lines are close together in some regions and far apart in others?**

+#### Solution

-**Solution:** The spacing between contour lines indicates how rapidly the probability density is changing.
+The spacing between contour lines indicates how rapidly the probability density is changing.
 When contour lines are close together, the probability density is changing rapidly over a short distance, indicating a steep "slope" in the distribution.
 When contour lines are far apart, the probability density is changing more gradually.
 This pattern often appears in non-Gaussian distributions, particularly multimodal ones, where contours are close together at the "shoulders" of peaks and far apart at the plateaus or valleys.

 ### Question 5

 **How does the concept of probability regions in multivariate space extend what you know about confidence intervals for a single variable?**

+#### Solution

-**Solution:** Probability regions in multivariate space extend the concept of univariate confidence intervals by:
+Probability regions in multivariate space extend the concept of univariate confidence intervals by:
 1. Accounting for relationships (correlations) between variables
 2. Forming regions in multiple dimensions rather than intervals on a line
 3. Using Mahalanobis distance instead of standard deviation to determine region boundaries